rocq-community/rocq-community.github.io/index.md

 ## Current Projects

 Below is a categorized list of active projects currently hosted in coq-community.
+A star :star: indicates that the project is suitable for study or (re)use, while a warning sign :warning: indicates that the project is experimental or for other reasons not currently recommended for (re)use.

 ### Automation

 - [Coq Nix Toolbox](https://github.com/coq-community/coq-nix-toolbox) - Nix helper scripts to automate local builds and CI for Coq.
-- [coq-performance-tests](https://github.com/coq-community/coq-performance-tests) - Library of source files for testing Coq performance regressions.
+- [coq-performance-tests](https://github.com/coq-community/coq-performance-tests) :warning: - Library of source files for testing Coq performance regressions.
-- [coq-performance-tests-plots-history](https://github.com/coq-community/coq-performance-tests-plots-history) - Repository with plot history for Coq performance tests.
+- [coq-performance-tests-plots-history](https://github.com/coq-community/coq-performance-tests-plots-history) :warning: - Repository with plot history for Coq performance tests.
 - [Docker-Base](https://github.com/coq-community/docker-base) - Parent image for Docker images of the Coq proof assistant.
-- [Docker-Coq](https://github.com/coq-community/docker-coq) - Docker images of the Coq proof assistant.
+- [Docker-Coq](https://github.com/coq-community/docker-coq) :star: - Docker images of the Coq proof assistant.
-- [Docker-Coq-Action](https://github.com/coq-community/docker-coq-action) - GitHub Action using Docker-Coq.
+- [Docker-Coq-Action](https://github.com/coq-community/docker-coq-action) :star: - GitHub Action using Docker-Coq.
-- [run-coq-bug-minimizer](https://github.com/coq-community/run-coq-bug-minimizer) - Repository for triggering runs of the Coq bug minimizer using GitHub Actions.
+- [run-coq-bug-minimizer](https://github.com/coq-community/run-coq-bug-minimizer) :warning: - Repository for triggering runs of the Coq bug minimizer using GitHub Actions.
 - [Templates](https://github.com/coq-community/templates) - Templates for configuration files and scripts useful for maintaining Coq projects.

 ### Documentation and Tutorials

 - [100 famous theorems proved using Coq](https://github.com/coq-community/coq-100-theorems) - Repository tracking the theorems that have been proved in Coq from a list of 100 famous theorems.
-- [Awesome Coq](https://github.com/coq-community/awesome-coq) - Curated list of awesome Coq libraries, plugins, tools, verification projects, and resources.
+- [Awesome Coq](https://github.com/coq-community/awesome-coq) :star: - Curated list of awesome Coq libraries, plugins, tools, verification projects, and resources.
 - [Coq'Art](https://github.com/coq-community/coq-art) - Coq code and exercises from the Coq'Art book.
 - [Hoare Tutorial](https://github.com/coq-community/hoare-tut) - Tutorial on reflecting in Coq the generation of Hoare proof obligations.
 - [Hydras & Co.](https://github.com/coq-community/hydra-battles) - Variations on Kirby and Paris' hydra battles and other entertaining math in Coq (collaborative, documented, includes exercises).